debjitl45/day4/README.md

 Q26.
-How to include custom static content in Spring Boot application (e.g custom JS code)?
+How to include custom static content in Spring Boot application (e.g custom JS code)?<br>
 Spring Boot search specific location in the project for serving static contents.
 By default, Spring Boot serves static content from a directory called /static (or /public or /resources or /META-INF/resources) in the classpath or from the root of the ServletContext.

 We can put our custom static content in any of the above folders.
 For example, put the custom.js file under /resources/static/custom.js.
 To refer to this file in the view use the following code